Dargaud: History

 Initially, Dargaud published novels for women.
 In 1948, it started Line, a "magazine for elegant women", as well as a French edition of the Belgian Tintin magazine.

 In 1960, Dargaud bought the weekly Pilote magazine from René Goscinny, Albert Uderzo, and Jean-Michel Charlier.
-Goscinny continued as editor of the magazine, and Charlier was album editor for a period.
+Goscinny continued as editor of the magazine, and Charlier was comic album editor for a period.
 In October 1961, Dargaud published the first Asterix album.